-For example, let’s say we have two job titles we’re targeting: manager and specialist.
-We set a variation for the job title.
-We create copy for variation A which is set to only display for when the prospect’s job title contains “specialist” and then we create different copy for any title that includes Manager.
-Lastly, we make sure there’s default copy for when neither condition is met.
+We would create copy for variation A, set to only display when the prospect’s job title contains “sales.”
+We’d create different copy for variation B, set to display for titles that include “marketing.”
+Lastly, we make sure there’s default content for cases where neither condition is met.

-If you are scoring your prospects in Pardot, you can create different copy for different score thresholds.
-By doing this, you can provide copy that can assist your prospects at each relevant stage of the buyer’s journey.
+If you are scoring your prospects in Pardot, you can create different content based on different score thresholds.
+This lets you provide copy that can assist your prospects at each relevant stage of the buyer’s journey.